-Scotiabank – Unlocking Potential, Delivering Results: The Advancement of Women (AoW) Initiative (Case Study)Jan 24, 2007
+Scotiabank – Unlocking Potential, Delivering Results: The Advancement of Women (AoW) Initiative (Practices)Jan 24, 2007

 Scotiabank’s Unlocking Potential, Delivering Results: The Advancement of Women (AoW) Initiative is a far-reaching, business-driven initiative focused on seven strategic pursuits providing a global framework designed to attract, retain, and advance women.
 The initiative has improved women’s representation by leveraging existing business processes, programs, and platforms, thereby reinforcing the business value of the work and increasing the rate of acceptance and implementation across the organization.
 Backed by rigorous research, including a business case that demonstrates that women have the skills, proven performance levels, and aspirations to contribute at more senior levels, Scotiabank formed the cross-functional, women-led AoW Steering Committee to formulate the strategy and oversee execution and progress.